kpreisser/AsyncReaderWriterLockSlim/README.md

 [`AsyncReaderWriterLock`](https://github.com/StephenCleary/AsyncEx/blob/master/src/Nito.AsyncEx.Coordination/AsyncReaderWriterLock.cs):

   * Instead of methods that return a `IDisposable`, it has `Enter...()` and `Exit...()` methods similar to .NET's `ReaderWriterLockSlim`.
-However, you can add this functionality by using extension methods.
+However, the class `AsyncReaderWriterLockSlimExtension` provides extension methods that return a `IDisposable`.
   * Additionally to providing a `CancellationToken` that allows you to cancel the wait operation, you can supply an integer time-out to the `TryEnter...()` methods.
   * When calling one of the `Enter...()` methods with an already canceled